 From her political views to a Dr Who connection, find out more about the Harry Potter star Frances de la Tour

 Actress Frances de la Tour was born 30 July 1944 in Hertfordshire.
 From the role of Miss Jones, the object of landlord Rigsby’s affections in the classic 70s sit-com Rising Damp to the larger-than-life headmistress Madame Olympe Maxime in the Harry Potter franchise, Frances de la Tour’s career is impressively diverse.

-She now closes the current series of Who Do You Think You Are? with its tenth episode.
+She featured in the 12th series of Who Do You Think You Are? in 2015 and you can read more about her episode here.
 But what else do we know about the Tony and Olivier Award-winning actor?